Mosquitoes and ticks are more than pests. They can carry diseases which can you make very sick.

-West Nile Virus (WNV) was also found this week in mosquitoes in Lynn.
+Although EEE is one of the most deadly mosquito-borne illnesses in Massachusetts, it's not the only one.
+West Nile Virus as well as tick-borne illnesses are also present in our area.
 In addition to using personal protection to avoid mosquito bites, please empty standing water from containers around your home, the breeding habitat for mosquitoes carrying WNV.

 For more information, please visit: https://www.mass.gov/lists/mosquito-borne-disease-information-for-the-general-public